Skip to contents

 stat_fit_tb()Pany with 'broom' method tidy()

-The table below lists the names for fit methods coded in the statistics as given in the table above.
 The single colon notation is based on parsing the name and is available whenever passing the name of the fit method as a character string.
 In a string such as "head:tail" the "head" gives the name of the model fit function and the "tail" gives the argument to pass it's method parameter.
-In some cases the default formula = y ~ x needs to be overridden with an explicit argument.
+This is only a convenience, as method.args can be also used.
+In some methods, i.e., splines, the default formula = y ~ x needs to be overridden with an explicit argument.

 Predefined method namesModel fit methodsR packageObject class